KorneyChervonenko/KorneyChervonenko/README.md

 Software Developer
 ------------------

 Couple years ago I found out that I like to code.
 Since then I have been doing it periodically for fun using Visual Studio Code.
 I solved above 200 missions in Python on <a href="https://py.checkio.org/user/pokryshkin">Checkio</a>, over 900 katas in Python and more than 200 katas in JavaScript on <a href="https://www.codewars.com/users/pokryshkin">Codewars</a>.
-Also I completed about four dozens of challenges in HTML/CSS (Less, SCSS)/JavaScript on <a href="https://www.frontendmentor.io/profile/KorneyChervonenko/solutions">Frontend Mentor</a> working with technologies like React, React-Router, Redux, Redux-Toolkit, React Hook Form, Styled Components, TypeScript, SQL. <details>
+Also I completed about four dozens of challenges in HTML/CSS (Less, SCSS)/JavaScript on <a href="https://www.frontendmentor.io/profile/KorneyChervonenko/solutions">Frontend Mentor</a> working with technologies like React, React-Router, Redux, Redux-Toolkit, React Hook Form, NextJS, Tailwind, Styled Components, TypeScript, SQL. <details>
   <summary>Computer Science courses</summary>
 	<ul>
 		<li>Advanced CSS and Sass: Flexbox, Grid, Animations and More! by <a href="https://www.udemy.com/course/advanced-css-and-sass/">Udemy</a></li>